gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 ### Known Bugs / Questions
 * [] is it numerically appropriate to calculate the x dimension force of lennard jones based on the literaly subtraction of two particles?
 It feels like combining both the direction AND the magnitude of the force in a single value and this may contribute to some of the *irregularities* in force calculations
 * [x] bvh solver introduces a neighbor list that should be two times longer than it should be.
 How should this double counting be addressed? a sorting of redundant bodies? subselection by asking a unique_pairs list if it has a value of(i, j)? im not sure how it is addressed in literature. ---SOLVED valid atom pairs, `[i, j]` must consist of `[i, j > i]`
-* [] Public API is not documenting almost any doc strings.
+* [x] Public API is not documenting almost any doc strings.

-## Naive implementations
-1. NearestNeighbors  -- calculate distance of every unique and evaluate which are within a threshold distance.

-## Fancy implementations
+## wishful thinking
+* [] can we integrate ArborX to here, and thus test in a similar environment?
+* [] 2DPlot to copmare when naive is as good as better and worse than bvh, with axes of atoms count, threshold distance.
+Color from blue to read is a ratio of who won and by how much, with white being even ground, where each data point is a @benchmark median run?
+It would be pretty nice too if we had an entire function that could be rerun with one click.
+It would make for an awesome welcome sign on the REPO
+* [] particles naturally forming into fixed arrangements, like a salt crystal